The St.-Mang-Platz in Kempten

 St.-Mang-Platz

 The beautiful St.-Mang-Platz borders the church of the same name.
-Focal points of the square, near the river Iller, are the St.-Mang-Brunnen fountain built in an Art Nouveau style as well as the current entrance to the underground showroom Erasmuskapelle.
+Focal points of the square, near the river Iller, are the St.-Mang-Brunnen built in an Art Nouveau style as well as the current entrance to the underground Showroom Erasmuskapelle.
 A bronze band between the gravel represents the outline of the former Erasmuskapelle along with a bronze plate.
 Several graves from the imperial town’s cemetery were discovered during reconstruction work to redesign the square and today an ossuary houses some of these remains beneath the square, marked with a bronze plate on the ground.
 There is also a group of medieval houses located at St.-Mang-Platz, the Mühlberg-Ensemble at St.-Mang-Platz 8, 10 and 12.
 Number 12 is allegedly the oldest house in Kempten.
 The ‘Rotes Haus am St.-Mang-Platz 3’ is a listed building that dates back to late-medieval times.

 View of the town hall in Kempten with town hall fountain